mongodb/docs-realm/examples/cpp/README.md

 Write the test code.

-Open `CMakeLists.txt` and add the new file name to the `add_executable` at ln 20:
+Open `CMakeLists.txt` and add the new file name to the `add_executable` function:

 ```txt
 add_executable(examples examples.cpp my_new_test_file.cpp)
 ```

-Run `cmake` and `make` to build the project again, and then run the tests.
+To verify your new test file works, [build the project](https://github.com/mongodb/docs-realm/tree/master/examples/cpp#build-the-project) again and then [run the tests](https://github.com/mongodb/docs-realm/tree/master/examples/cpp#run-the-tests) again.

 ## Add a New Example